Glastonbury, Connecticut: Parks and recreation

 The town has four private pool and tennis clubs: Minnechaug, Orchard Hill, Woodledge, and Pinebrook.
 Glastonbury also has a private country club with a golf course, Glastonbury Hills Country Club.
 The town's other golf course is the nine-hole Minnechaug Golf Course, at the base of Minnechaug Mountain and owned by the town.

 Public aquatic facilities include the Grange pool, Eastbury Pond, an indoor pool at Glastonbury High School, and a pool at Addison Park.

 Cotton Hollow Nature Preserve is in South Glastonbury and is open to residents for fishing and hiking.
 It is spread out across 80 acres and during the 18th and 19th centuries was home to several mills, which no longer stand, except for the ruins of the cotton mill built in 1814.
 The stream of water that runs through the preserve is known as Roaring Brook.

 Glastonbury is also home to several parks open to residents, including Addison Park, Blackledge Falls, Buckingham Park, Butler Field, Center Green, Earle Park, Cotton Hollow Preserve, Eastbury Pond, Ferry Landing, Grange Pool, Great Pond Reserve, Hubbard Green, Riverfront Park, Salmon Brook Park, Shoddy Mill Preserve, and J.B.
 Williams Park.

 Government

 Education

 Glastonbury has five elementary schools: Buttonball Lane School, Hebron Avenue School, Hopewell School, Naubuc School, and Nayaug School.
 A sixth, Eastbury School, closed in 2018.
 Each school has between 288 and 608 students.
 There are two middle schools.
 Gideon Welles School has just over 500 students in 6th grade, and Smith Middle School has 1,035 students in 7th and 8th grades.
 The town's high school, Glastonbury High School, has 2,173 students as of October 2013.

-Glastonbury's school system was referenced in episode 563, Act 2, of NPR's " This American Life", "My Secret Public Plan".
+Glastonbury's school system was referenced in episode 563, Act 2, of the radio show This American Life.